pr4aveen/tp/docs/DeveloperGuide.md

 #### Find
 The team improved upon the existing AB3 find features to allow for more flexibility.
 Users can not only find based on name, but also other parameters like description and tags.
-Users can also math any, all or none of the provided parameters, as opposed to AB3 where only matching all was available.
+Users can also match any, all or none of the provided parameters, as opposed to AB3 where only matching all was available.
 The implementation involved an almost complete change in the way find was handled.
 Predicate chaining was utilized to handle all the possible find types.
 Additional code was written to handle the parsing of the user's commands to these predicates.
 The difficulty was compounded by the fact that it had to allow for undo/redo.